 If you feel called to share what came up for you while reading this post, let me know in the comments below.

-If you’re ready to settle down after having lived abroad for a while, you’re looking for that elusive feeling of home and belonging and you don’t want to figure out all by yourself, then check out my coaching services here.
-Let’s work together to untangle that knot of issues keeping you stuck so you can move forward with confidence instead.
+If you’re ready to settle down after having lived abroad for a while and you don’t want to figure out all by yourself or you just need a fresh perspective on your situation, then check out my coaching services here.